cassiomolin/http-patch-spring/README.md

 }
 ```

-Then we implement the method that will the HTTP request payload and convert it to a [`JsonPatch`][javax.json.JsonPatch] instance:
+Then we implement the method that will read the HTTP request payload and convert it to a [`JsonPatch`][javax.json.JsonPatch] instance:

 ```java
 @Override